nette/php-generator/readme.md

 PHP Files
 ---------

-PHP files can contains multiple classes, namespaces and comments:
+Classes and namespaces can be grouped into PHP files represented by the class [PhpFile](https://api.nette.org/3.0/Nette/PhpGenerator/PhpFile.html):

 ```php
 $file = new Nette\PhpGenerator\PhpFile;